In today’s noisy world, choosing what to care about is important.

 8. Winning an argument.
 Being right.
 Getting the last say.

 In this Ted talk, an Indian actor Sumeet Vyas said that it took him fifteen years to be noticed as an actor and during all that time a lot of people advised him.
-He kept listening to them while keeping quiet and doing what he wanted to do.
+He listened to them quietly and did what he wanted to do.

 What would change if you win an argument or have the last say?
 Here it could have been an argument about what was right for him.